gzachariadis/Blacklist/README.md

 - Advertisements: Blocks ad-serving domains for a cleaner browsing experience.

+- Social Media: Blocks access to most major social media platforms.

+- Google: Blocks access to a wide range of Alpabet & Google Domains.
+(Youtube is operational)

+- DOH/DNS: Public and Doh (DNS over HTTPS) Servers

+and more...

 🔒 Disclaimer

-While we strive to provide accurate and effective blocklists, we cannot guarantee complete protection.
+While I strive to provide accurate and effective blocklists, I cannot guarantee complete protection.
 Use these lists at your own risk, and always practice safe browsing habits.

+Use of these lists, will break things and depending on your needs, require whitelists, for suggestions look at my <a href="https://codeberg.org/gzachariadis/Whitelist">Whitelist.</a><

 📝 Contributing